We explain the pros and cons of financing directly through a specialized car finance company vs adding your car payments to your home mortgage.

 Choose a secured loan - Choosing a secured car loan rather than a personal unsecured loan will ensure you get the lowest possible interest rate for your vehicle.

-Make additional repayments - Making additional repayments when you’re able will pay the loan off sooner and reduce the total amount of interest payable over the term of the loan.
+Make additional repayments - Making extra repayments when you’re able will pay the loan off sooner and reduce the total amount of interest payable over the term of the loan.
 This makes much more of a difference in the amount of interest you pay than a difference in the actual interest rate of your loan.

 Choose the right lender - There are many lenders in the market catering to new and used car buyers all with different circumstances.
-While choosing the right lender is important, you need to be very careful making multiple applications for finance because each lender may carry out a credit check, leaving a traceable enquiry on your credit file and thus affecting your overall credit score.
+While choosing the right lender is important, you need to be very careful making multiple applications for finance because each lender may carry out a credit check, leaving a traceable inquiry on your credit file and thus affecting your overall credit score.
 This will affect your efforts to secure a good interest rate.
 How can you avoid this?
 When applying with NZVF you know that you are always going to get the very best interest rate we can offer you.
 Since being established over 12 years ago, NZ Vehicle Finance has constantly offered some of the lowest available vehicle interest rates in NZ.
 Backed up by our great team, and personalised service.

 No matter where you are in NZ, car loan financing with NZ Vehicle Finance is fast and easy, just apply online and we'll let you know if your car loan is approved...
 It's that simple.